 - Proof of proficiency in English language: IELTS (required minimum score: 6.0), a TOEFL (required minimum score: 210 on the computerised test, 547 on the paper based test, 78 on the internet based test), a Cambridge Exam (required level: FCE) or an equivalent certificate.
 Students who have completed their BA in English are not required to provide this proof of proficiency but may be interviewed.

-For enrolling at the University of Belgrade, certified translation of diploma and transcript of records into Serbian shall be required additionally.
+For enrolling at the University of Belgrade, certified translation of diploma and transcript of records from non-ex-Yu languages into Serbian shall be required additionally.

 Applicants should apply online via this platform:

 UNIVERSITY OF GRAZTuition fees are waived for Austrian/EU students.
-Tuition costs approximately €745 per semester for citizens of other states but can usually be fully refunded upon successful completion of each semester for citizens of Albania, Belarus Bosnia-Herzegovina, Kosovo, Macedonia, Moldova, Montenegro, Serbia, Turkey, and Ukraine.
+Tuition costs are approximately €745 per semester for citizens of other states but can usually be refunded upon successful completion of each semester for citizens of Albania, Belarus, Bosnia-Herzegovina, Kosovo, Macedonia, Moldova, Montenegro, Serbia, Turkey, and Ukraine.

 UNIVERSITY OF BELGRADE

-€3,900 EUR (or counter value in Serbian dinars), including ALL costs of a four-semester studying, costs of recognition of foreign BA degrees and the ten-day Summer School at the island of Hvar, Croatia (full boards and transportation) – payable in five installments during the first year of studies – for citizens of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Romania, Serbia and Turkey.
+€3,900 EUR (or counter value in Serbian dinars), including ALL costs of a four-semester studying, costs of recognition of foreign BA degrees and the ten-day Summer School at the island of Hvar, Croatia (full boards and transportation) – payable in ten installments during the two years of studies – for citizens of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Romania, Serbia and Turkey.

-€4,900 EUR (or counter value in Serbian dinars), including ALL costs of a four-semester studying, costs of recognition of foreign BA degrees and the ten-day Summer School at the island of Hvar, Croatia (full boards and transportation) – payable in five installments during the first year of studies – for citizens of all other countries.
+€4,900 EUR (or counter value in Serbian dinars), including ALL costs of a four-semester studying, costs of recognition of foreign BA degrees and the ten-day Summer School at the island of Hvar, Croatia (full boards and transportation) – payable in ten installments during the two years of studies – for citizens of all other countries.

 Please note that the University of Belgrade is not in a position to provide financial support, but we encourage students to seek available funding from third parties.
 For all enquiries about enrolling the programme at the University of Belgrade, please contact email@example.com and firstname.lastname@example.org.